Four Day Course

-The theoretical parts of the lessons will be split up by tasting some of the best examples of naturally produced wines.
-Two of the sessions will be hosted by winemakers to give first hand accounts of the different elements involved in making wine.
+The theoretical parts of the lessons will be split up by tasting some of the best examples of low intervention wines.
+We will invite winemakers and other knowledgeable guests to 2 of the sessions in order to give deeper insights into farming and winemaking.

 There will be around 5 wines tasted in each lesson - the focus of tasting is on trying to understand and discuss how viticulture and wine making have impacted the style, rather than creating a list of flavours.

-The intermediate course is suitable for anyone with a serious interest in learning about the production of wines through natural methods.
+The four day course is suitable for anyone with a serious interest in learning about the production of wines through natural methods.

-We expect to have participants with a range of levels of knowledge, whether it is through working in the industry or because you enjoy drinking good wines!
+We welcome participants with a range of levels of knowledge, whether it is through working in the industry or because you enjoy drinking good wines!

 The course is based on three key sections: